 Motivational Interviewing substance abuse therapy is not a vague, generalized form of treatment.
 It is all about specifics, and it encourages clients to plan for the future.
 If clients want to make a change, then MI asks them to determine how to make that happen.

 For example, a client might say they want to rejoin the workforce after rehab.
 In MI, that client might create a timeline, email an old boss for a reference and update their resume.
 Concrete steps are highly desirable, and they can pave the way for tangible and immediate changes.

 Motivational Interviewing is one of the most effective therapies for clients who need to take control over their lives and their recovery.
-At Gateway Foundation, MI is just one of many therapies that can make a difference.
+At Gateway, MI is just one of many therapies that can make a difference.
 Other proven therapies on the road to recovery include:

 - 12-step approach